 The Isabel Neighborhood Specific Plan would allow development of 4,095 new multi-family housing units and approximately 2.1 million square feet of net new office, business park, and commercial development (including a neighborhood commercial center).
 It also envisions three new neighborhood parks, pedestrian and bike facilities, and infrastructure improvements.
 The majority of changes are focused around the future BART station, which would be located in the median of I-580, just east of Isabel Avenue.
 The Plan includes a phasing program that is tied to the progress of the BART to Livermore Extension Project.
 In addition, the proposed Plan includes amendments to the existing General Plan Scenic Corridor and Airport Protection Area policies, among other required amendments.

 The Draft Environmental Impact Report (EIR) for the Isabel Neighborhood Specific Plan was available for public comment Friday, January 12, 2018 through Monday, February 26, 2018.
-Copies of the Draft EIR and Specific Plan are available in printed form at the City of Livermore City Hall at 1052 South Livermore Avenue, Livermore, CA 94550 and Civic Center Library, 1188 South Livermore Avenue, Livermore, CA 94550.
+The Final EIR was released on April 17, 2018.
+Copies of the Draft, Final EIR, and Specific Plan are available in printed form at the City of Livermore City Hall at 1052 South Livermore Avenue, Livermore, CA 94550 and Civic Center Library, 1188 South Livermore Avenue, Livermore, CA 94550.

-Please refer to the "INP Project Background" page for additional information, and email the project team at BART2Isabel@cityoflivermore.net with any questions.
+Please refer to the "INP Project Background" page for additional information.